 This part seeks to achieve several objectives:

-(a) To ensure nondiscrimination in the award and administration of DOT-assisted contracts in the Department's highway, transit, and airport financial assistance programs;
+(a) To ensure nondiscrimination in the award and administration of opportunities for concessions by airports receiving DOT financial assistance;

-(b) To create a level playing field on which DBEs can compete fairly for DOT-assisted contracts;
+(b) To create a level playing field on which ACDBEs can compete fairly for opportunities for concessions;

-(c) To ensure that the Department's DBE program is narrowly tailored in accordance with applicable law;
+(c) To ensure that the Department's ACDBE program is narrowly tailored in accordance with applicable law;

-(d) To ensure that only firms that fully meet this part's eligibility standards are permitted to participate as DBEs;
+(d) To ensure that only firms that fully meet this part's eligibility standards are permitted to participate as ACDBEs;

-(e) To help remove barriers to the participation of DBEs in DOT-assisted contracts;
+(e) To help remove barriers to the participation of ACDBEs in opportunities for concessions at airports receiving DOT financial assistance; and

-(h) To provide appropriate flexibility to recipients of Federal financial assistance in establishing and providing opportunities for DBEs.
+(f) To provide appropriate flexibility to airports receiving DOT financial assistance in establishing and providing opportunities for ACDBEs.

-Affiliation has the same meaning the term has in the Small Business Administration (SBA) regulations, 13 CFR part 121.
+Affiliation has the same meaning the term has in the Small Business Administration (SBA) regulations, 13 CFR part 121, except that the provisions of SBA regulations concerning affiliation in the context of joint ventures (13 CFR § 121.103(f)) do not apply to this part.

 (1) Except as otherwise provided in 13 CFR part 121, concerns are affiliates of each other when, either directly or indirectly: